Wyntuition/jekyll-now/todo/02-work-internal.md

 - Alex' xpert plan review
+    FB:
+        - pi cluster is a novelty but not that showcaseable for client work.
+Sandbox work w/me might be better.

 - LESS concepts; project CL (norms, etc)
 - +add check in on appraisal goals to checklist; grooming excellians & rolling out xpert vision for apprraisal sections